Computer history - 2003

 Other computer events in 2003

-The SQL Slammer (also known as Sapphire) worm was first released on January 25, 2003.
-The worm becomes the fastest spreading worm in history after infecting hundreds of thousands of computers on the Internet in less than three hours.
-Because the code instructs the server to go into an endless loop of continually sending out data to other computers, the worm caused distributed denial of service attacks across the Internet.
+The SQL Slammer (Sapphire) worm was released on January 25, 2003.
+The worm became the fastest-spreading worm in history after infecting hundreds of thousands of computers on the Internet in less than three hours.
+Because the code instructs the server to enter an endless loop of continually sending data to other computers, the worm caused distributed denial of service attacks across the Internet.

-The space shuttle Columbia explodes fifteen minutes before it was scheduled to land on February 1, 2003, resulting in the death of all seven crew members.
+The space shuttle Columbia exploded fifteen minutes before it was scheduled to land on February 1, 2003, resulting in the death of all seven crew members.

 Supreme Court rules that sex offenders' information and pictures can be posted online on March 3, 2003.

 The first computer was infected with the Spybot worm on April 16, 2003.

 The first D Conference was held in May 2003.

 The H.264 standard was completed in May 2003.